Home

 Over a period of time, I'm going to write some pages on RV repairs that I've performed on my 25' Class C. This is my first motorhome, and I bought it so I could learn all that I could about RVs in general... and motorhomes in particular.
 I plan to keep this unit for another 2 or 3 years, and then I will upgrade into a newer unit.

-Recently my friend and I performed a repair on a water damaged cabover.
+Recently my friend and I performed an RV roof repair on a water damaged cabover.
 We performed this repair successfully in June 2008.

 Water Damaged Cabover